aggregat4/dendriform/README.md

 ## Next Steps

+1. Implement search, see design notes in journal
+1. Implement search highlighting
 1. BUG: if your select an entire node's text and then press DELETE it will merge the nodes instead of just deleting the selection: need to put a guard in to check whether something is selected
 1. Implement REDO
+1. Implement OPEN and CLOSED nodes
+1. Implement node descriptions! render, search, etc
 1. Implement export in some standard format
 1. Implement import in some standard format
-1. Implement OPEN and CLOSED nodes
-1. Implement search, see design notes in journal
 1. Implement a global inbox capture feature: some shortcut to popup some input box whose contents get added as last child to some dedicated inbox node) (what node though? config? hmm)
 1. Check if it works on iOS and Android
 1. Override pasting of text to have more control: workflowy does some intelligent things with newlines, etc
 1. Implement a cleanup process that periodically sweeps the tree and collects incorrectly hung nodes in a LOST+FOUND node?
 1. Implement a data saving error handler so we can do a reasonable number of retries or recovery for any update on the repository, but in the end of penultimate failure, notify the caller of this and have the tree track the lost updates in a separate space
 1. Implement multi-select and delete and move operations (at least with keyboard)
+1. i18n (also consider search, maybe other find mechanism? https://stackoverflow.com/a/38151393/1996)
+1. Accessibility: is that even possible with this tree?
+How do I make the commands accessible?
+Do I need a menu per item anyway?
+How can I make moving a node in the tree accessible?
 1. MAYBE Implement moving up and down with arrow keys and maintaining approximate character position
 1. MAYBE Implement fancier UNDO for text: if I ever want fancier undo like in sublime text (on whitespace boundaries) then I need to actually handle direct keydown events and determine the input events myself because here I can no longer (easily) discern between single character updates and some larger input events like pasting or CTRL+BACKSPACE